isomerpages/mti-osir/index.md

           description: Sectoral and other legislation with similar provisions found in SIRA.
           linktext: Learn more
           url: /resources/other-legislations/sector-legislation/
-  - resources:
-      title: Latest Commission's Updates
-      subtitle: Be Updated
-      id: resources
-      button: More
   - infobar:
       title: Contact us
       id: infobar
       url: /contact-us/
-      subtitle: You may
       button: Here
 ---